marklcrns/my-zettelkasten/bacb12b6.md

 ## Resources

-[^1]: Quiet: The Power of Introverts in a World That Can't Stop Talking - Chapter 3: When Collaboration Kills Creativity
+[^1]: Quiet: The Power of Introverts in a World That Can't Stop Talking by Susan Cain - Chapter 3: When Collaboration Kills Creativity